 - Image sizing and optimization to adjust to fit the screen of the user

-- Items to be omitted from mobile view can be selected to give better user experience, for example, carousels generally do not display well on mobile if they are part of the website- mobile users may be omitted from seeing it.
+- Items to be omitted from mobile view can be selected to give a better user experience, for example, carousels generally do not display well on mobile if they are part of the website- mobile users may be omitted from seeing it.

 - Increased Traffic

-Some businesses try to separate mobile experience from the desktop by creating separate channels such as mobile applications.
+Some businesses try to separate the mobile experience from the desktop by creating separate channels such as mobile applications.
 However, it is better to make the website responsive for a very user; focusing on mobile users by creating mobile applications can serve a different purpose.

 Responsive design can generate a fresh pool of traffic from mobile and tablet users.
-Mobile users are a great source of traffic; it was stated that over 50% of searches carried out on Google were carried out mobile devices.
+Mobile users are a great source of traffic; it was stated that over 50% of searches carried out on Google were carried out on mobile devices.

 - Fast Loading Web Pages

 The use of social media and the development of fast mobile internet services have gotten mobile users accustomed to speed.
-When web pages are slow and unresponsive (especially on mobile) users simply abandon it for faster websites.
+When web pages are slow and unresponsive (especially on mobile) users simply abandon them for faster websites.

 Responsive design has proven to solve the issue of slow loading pages and generally increases website speed.
 This is a great advantage for website owners who are moving from unresponsive websites visitors will experience a remarkable improvement in web page loading speed and navigation.

 Conversion rarely occurs when there is no engagement.
 Responsiveness can increase engagement and by extension conversion rates.
 When pages are responsive, visitors stay longer and can perform desired tasks on the site.
 Most mobile users who carry out a search with their devices visit a store nearby to make a purchase.
 Since user experience is enhanced, visitors will be comfortable carrying out activities on the website.